DFE-Digital/get-into-teaching-app/app/views/content/blog/teacher-training-its-worth-it.md

 $q-hasina$

 With a 2:1 degree in biology and health and safety management, I initially pursued a career as a health and safety adviser.
-But realised this wasn’t allowing me to use my knowledge of biology, and I wanted to work with young people and really make a difference – so teaching was the ideal profession for me.
+But I realised this wasn’t allowing me to use my knowledge of biology, and I wanted to work with young people and really make a difference – so teaching was the ideal profession for me.

 I chose a teacher training course led by a school with the Arthur Terry National Teaching School.
 Teacher training has its ups and downs, but it’s all worth it.
 When you get through to a child and see their eyes light up with curiosity and wonder, you remember what brought you into teaching.